 This step-up/step-down regulator has four connections: shutdown (SHDN), input voltage (VIN), ground (GND), and output voltage (VOUT).

-The input voltage should be between 2.5 V and 18 V. Lower inputs can shut down the voltage regulator; , so you should ensure that noise on your input is not excessive and be wary of destructive LC spikes (see below for more information).
+The input voltage should be between 2.5 V and 18 V. Lower inputs can shut down the voltage regulator; higher inputs can destroy the regulator, so you should ensure that noise on your input is not excessive and be wary of destructive LC spikes (see below for more information).

 Typical Efficiency and Output Current